 - PIE serves parents and caregivers by connecting them with outstanding adult learning opportunities and resources.

-- PIE serves nonprofit organizations with technical assistance, professional development and networking opportunities to ensure Northwest Ohio children have the best in-school enrichment and out-of-school time opportunities.
+- PIE serves nonprofit organizations with consulting, professional development and networking opportunities to ensure Northwest Ohio children have the best in-school enrichment and out-of-school time opportunities.

 - PIE encourages volunteerism in K-12 schools by providing background checks, volunteer training and other resources.

-We currently facilitate a number of programs and initiatives including Mentors In Toledo Schools, College & Career Ready…Set…Go, Success Mentors and The Afterschool Alliance and Parent University.
+We currently facilitate a number of programs and initiatives including Mentors In Toledo Schools, College & Career ready, Set, Go!, Success Mentors, The Afterschool Alliance and Parent University.
 All of our partnership activities are focused programming that makes a measurable impact on students long-term success.

 Our signature event, the Dragon Boat Summer Learning Festival,was inspired by PIE supporters Mark Rasmus, Chuck Stocking and Bill Niehous.
 The festival continues to bring thousands of people to International Park in Toledo for a unique and exciting day of team building for businesses and nonprofit partners as well as hands-on, inquiry-based learning for children and parents.

 Partners in Education is always seeking ways to help area schools.
-Please contact us if you would like to bring one of our programs to your school or let us know if we could develop and incubate a model program for you.
+Please contact us if you would like to bring one of our programs to your school or community center or let us know if we could develop and incubate a model program for you.
 If you are a business wanting to bring a program into schools, please contact us as well.
 We would love to be included in partnership grant opportunities.
 Just give us a call at 419-242-2122.